-The only other position that did not get approve in the last Annual Update (2021-2022) was the Retention Specialist.
-Due to not hiring a Rentention Specialist, we have not been able to accomplish the following:
+The only other position that did not get approved in the last Annual Update (2021-2022) was the Retention Specialist.
+Due to not hiring a Retention Specialist, we have not been able to accomplish the following:

-- Proactively meets with students to monitor their progress - Tracks student involvement in on-campus support resources, including academic counseling and development of student educational plans, as well as support services relating to financial aid, scholarships, internships, transfer, including completion of transfer admission guarantees - Assists with outreach and retention of students into specific programs, including developing strategies toenhance student completion and success - Provide encouragement and support to students who are undecided about a major by providing information regarding specific majors - Develops an early alert system to identify students who are under performing in specific coursework, and collaborate with instructional aides and tutors to intervene - Assists in planning an academic support structure to include workshops, study groups, tutoring, program activities, accompanying students to off-campus events, and other support services to enhance student retention and success - Connect with faculty advisors and student leaders of clubs to develop programs that promote academic success
+- Proactively meets with students to monitor their progress - Tracks student involvement in on-campus support resources, including academic counseling and development of student educational plans, as well as support services relating to financial aid, scholarships, internships, transfer, including completion of transfer admission guarantees - Assists with outreach and retention of students into specific programs, including developing strategies to enhance student completion and success - Provide encouragement and support to students who are undecided about a major by providing information regarding specific majors - Develops an early alert system to identify students who are underperforming in specific coursework, and collaborate with instructional aides and tutors to intervene - Assists in planning an academic support structure to include workshops, study groups, tutoring,program activities, accompanying students to off-campus events, and other support services to enhance student retention and success - Connect with faculty advisors and student leaders of clubs to develop programs that promote academic success

 How have these resources (or lack of resources) specifically affected disproportionately impacted students/clients?

-Having a PSC onboard has helped get the programmatic side of Dual Enrollment started.
-She has been able to learn what works and doesn't work for the program and implement new ideas and solutions.
+Having a Program Services Coordinator onboard has helped get the programmatic side of Dual Enrollment started.
+She has learned what works and doesn't work for the program and implemented new ideas and solutions.
 The lack of a designated Admissions and Records staff member has been difficult because there are times when we need forms processed quickly, but it can't happen because the department is very busy.
-However, if we had a designated person, it would be extremely helpful so that we can get students registered right away, personal assistance on any additional forms that may be needed (ie: guardian forms, etc.), and getting students dropped from classes, if necessary.
-Lastly not having a Retention Specialist has impacted our ability to connect with students one-on-one to track their progress and ensure student completion.
+However, if we had a designated person, it would be extremely helpful to get students registered right away, provide assistance on any additional forms that may be needed (ie: guardian forms, etc.), and get students dropped from classes if necessary.
+Lastly, not having a Retention Specialist has impacted our ability to connect with students one-on-one to track their progress and ensure student completion.